Rice Lab

 Considering Rice Cooked for Tasting as an Important Resource and Converting It into Raw Materials

-For Zojirushi Mahobin, which has worked closely with Japanese food culture, rice is extremely important.
+For Zojirushi, which has worked closely with Japanese food culture, rice is extremely important.

 We were wondering, “are there other ways to make use of it as an important resource when this rice remains uneaten even after our best efforts?”